 Use hand claps or finger snaps to virtually control electronic and electrical devices

-Manage several electronic or electrical devices with only two hand claps or finger snaps
+Several devices can be manage with only two hand claps or finger snaps

 Concept practical implementation

-Based on 3 sensors, our first consumer product can control devices either directly or through connected devices.
+Depending on the application (professional, consumer), our sensors can control devices either directly or through connected devices.

-This basic example illustrates how to control home lights plugged into wireless outlets:
+This basic example, based on 3 sensors, illustrates how to control home lights plugged into wireless outlets:

 - Two finger snaps materializing the rear direction lead to switch on/off all lights